 After the written thesis/project has been approved by the student's advisory committee in a preliminary oral exam, the student should make arrangements through the department secretary (a minimum of two weeks in advance) for the final Oral Examination.

-A document describing the thesis/project requirements in more detail may be obtained online or from the department secretary.
+A document describing the thesis/project requirements in more detail may be obtained from the department secretary.

-To encourage, facilitate and monitor student progress in the program, the faculty has approved the following policies.
+To encourage, facilitate and monitor student progress in the program, the faculty have approved the following policies: